sgothel/direct_bt/README.md

   - C++20
   - debug enabled
   - java (if available)
+  - libunwind enabled
-  - no: libcurl, libunwind
+  - no: libcurl
   - testing on
-  - testing with full bluetooth trial on
+  - testing with 2 bluetooth trial on
+  - testing with sudo off
 - `debug-gcc`
   - inherits from `debug`
   - compiler: `gcc`